Outline of India

-The following outline is provided as an overview of, and topical guide to, India:
+The following outline is provided as an overview of and topical guide to India:

-The seventh-largest country by area, India is located on the Indian subcontinent in South Asia.
-India was home to the ancient Indus Valley civilisation, and is the birthplace of four world religions: Hinduism, Sikhism, Buddhism, Jainism.
-India endured colonisation, eventually being administered by the United Kingdom from the mid-19th century to the mid-20th century.
-India became an independent nation in 1947 after a struggle for independence that was mainly non-violent resistance, led by influential figures like Mahatma Gandhi, and underwent a violent partition.
-India is the second most populous country with over 1.4 billion people, and is also the most populous democracy in the world.
+Republic of India – the seventh-largest country by area, located on the Indian subcontinent in South Asia.
+India was home to the ancient Indus Valley civilisation, and is the birthplace of four major world religions: Hinduism, Sikhism, Buddhism, Jainism.
+It is also home to followers of Islam, Christianity, Judaism, Zoroastrianism..
+From 1857 to 1947, India was under British rule.
+India became an independent nation in 1947 after a struggle for independence, and underwent a violent partition, which split the erstwhile British Raj into the independent countries of India and Pakistan, (with East Pakistan rebelling against Pakistan in 1971 to form Bangladesh).
+As of June 2025, India is the most populous country in the world, with a population exceeding 1.4 billion.
+It is recognized as the world's largest democracy by population and has emerged as the fourth-largest economy globally.